adonea/Second-workshop-on-Artificial-Intelligence-for-the-Space-Science-/README.md

       Dr Prasad Mani
       </td>
       <td style="text-align: center;" headers="table69225r1c3">
-     Magnetic field in the Sun emerges unaffected by large-scale surface flows
+     Magnetic field in the Sun emergences unaffected by large-scale surface flows
       </td>
       <td style="text-align: center;" headers="table69225r1c4">
         Using deep-learning, we are able to peer through individual, highly noisy, flow images around magnetic regions in the Sun.
 Convolution neural networks improved S/N threshold in these images by a factor of  √2.